FadhilahBagas17/Portofolio/README.md

 # Dataset
-The dataset I use for this model is varies, but i use three dataset :
+I used three different datasets for this model, each with varying characteristics.
+Incorporating multiple datasets helped to improve the overall accuracy and robustness of the model :
 1. Cacao Diseases by ZALDY JR. PAGADUAN https://www.kaggle.com/datasets/zaldyjr/cacao-diseases
 2. Cocoa Diseases (YOLOv4) by SEBASTIAN SERRANO and Juan Felipe Heredia Gómez https://www.kaggle.com/datasets/serranosebas/enfermedades-cacao-yolov4
 3. The combination of those two dataset that I upload in this github